-- 1. Locating and apprehending aliens who are illegally present in the US or who have committed crimes; - 2.
+- 1. Locating and apprehending aliens who have committed a crime, in addition to being unlawfully present in the United States; - 2.
 Conducting investigations to counter gang or other criminal activity; - 3.
 Investigating and prosecuting crimes committed by aliens, as well as drug and human trafficking crimes; - 4.
 Court operations related to the prosecution of crimes committed by aliens, as well as drug and human trafficking crimes; - 5.
 Temporary criminal detention of aliens - 6.
-Transporting illegal aliens and aliens who have committed crimes; and

-7. Vehicle maintenance, logistics, transportation, and other support for operations to locate and apprehend illegal aliens and aliens who have committed crimes.
+Transporting illegal aliens and aliens who have committed crimes; and - 7.
+Vehicle maintenance, logistics, transportation, and other support for operations to locate and apprehend aliens who have committed crimes.

 Sec.
-156. Appropriation for the Bureau of Prisons.
+100056.
+Appropriation for the Bureau of Prisons.